justpy-org/justpy/docs/quasar_tutorial/introduction.md

 The program uses the JustPy QBtn component which is based on the [Quasar QBtn component](https://quasar.dev/vue-components/button).
 Click the buttons and notice the ripple effect which is part of the Material specification.

-The JustPy component usually support all the Quasar component options (in the Quasar docs these are called `props`).
+The JustPy component usually supports all the Quasar component options (in the Quasar docs these are called `props`).
 In JustPy these are designated by setting the attributes of the element.
 This can be done at creation using keywords or later using standard attribute assignment.

 Quasar props are in kebab case: `icon-right`
 In JustPy the attribute names are in snake case: `icon_right`

+Quasar components have also scoped slots which will be discussed further on in this tutorial.

 ## Parsing Quasar Tags